yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-http-session-sharing.markdown

 ##### Secured GigaSpaces cluster

-When using a [Secure GigaSpaces cluster|XAP9:Securing your Data] you can pass security credentials using following parameters in `shiro.ini` file,
+When using a depanlinkSecure GigaSpaces clustertengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP9/Securing+your+Databelakanglink you can pass security credentials using following parameters in `shiro.ini` file,